iofeel86/shell-script-repo/readme.txt

 Welcome to Git!
-Git is a version control system.
+Git is a distributed version control system.
 Git is free software.